Hantavirus Pulmonary Syndrome

 Is there a treatment?

-Although there is no specific treatment, medication, or cure, many of the symptoms and complications of HPS can be treated.
+There is no specific treatment, medication or cure however, many of the symptoms and complications of HPS can be treated.
 Most patients are admitted to intensive care in a hospital.
-Some patients may be given anti-viral drugs, medicine and IV fluids to maintain blood pressure and prevent shock.
+Some patients may be given anti-viral drugs.

 How is it spread?